Bloom’s Taxonomy Revised

 • Write a sentence using three new vocabulary words.

-• Apply the to the workshop.
+• Apply the principles of learning to the workshop.

 • Solve the problem using the concepts given.